cadin/devblog/_posts/2021-07-31-character-design.md

 ![Painting of The Botanist](/images/posts/2021-07/botanistPainting.png)

-I like the vibrant colors in the painting, but I think the character works great in black and white too, so he's should be a good fit for the Playdate comic.
+I like the vibrant colors in the painting, but I think the character works great in black and white too, so he should be a good fit for the Playdate comic.
 I already have a few stories in mind for him.
 I'm not sure if I'll incorporate the sidekick characters too.
 That might be something that gets added over time in future volumes.